alliedvision/VmbPy/README.md

 provide for example integration into numpy and OpenCV, as well as some additional code analysis tools that are used in our full test suite.
 The following extras are defined for VmbPy:

-- numpy-export: Enables conversion of `VmbPy.Frame` objects to numpy arrays
+- numpy: Enables conversion of `VmbPy.Frame` objects to numpy arrays
-- opencv-export: Similar to above but ensures that the numpy arrays are valid OpenCV images
+- opencv: Similar to above but ensures that the numpy arrays are valid OpenCV images
 - test: Additional tools such as `flake8`, `mypy`, and `coverage` only necessary for executing `run_tests.py`

 # Usage